Transportation in the San Francisco Bay Area: Bike and scooter sharing

-Public Transportation Statistics
+Public transportation statistics

 The average amount of time people spend commuting with public transit in San Francisco, for example to and from work, on a weekday is 77 min.
 23% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 13 min, while 17% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 9.1 km, while 20% travel for over 12 km in a single direction.

 A 2011 Brookings Institution study ranked the San Francisco MSA and the San Jose MSA sixteenth and second, respectively, on transit coverage to job access.
 Another nationwide study, conducted by the University of Minnesota in 2014, ranked the San Francisco MSA second and San Jose MSA tenth.
 In 2012 it was the joint winner of the Sustainable Transport Award.
 Despite this, the San Francisco Bay Area remains the second most traffic-congested region in the country with a declining per capita use of public transit.

 In 2013, the San Francisco-Oakland-Hayward metropolitan statistical area (San Francisco MSA) had the second lowest percentage of workers who commuted by private automobile (69.8 percent), with 7.6 percent of area workers traveling via bus.
 During the period starting in 2006 and ending in 2013, the San Francisco MSA had the greatest percentage decline of workers commuting by automobile (3.8 percent) among MSAs with more than a half million residents.